-Script development is a particularly nebulous area, in which it’s tricky to prove conclusively who’s “better” than anyone else – but this only increases the importance of industry names and a demonstrable track record on a script consultant’s (or consultancy’s) CV.
+Like anything artistic, or subjective, or creative this only increases the importance of industry reputation and a demonstrable track record on a script consultant’s (or consultancy’s) resume.

-All the nepotism and lucky breaks in the world might get a script consultant a couple of decent script reading jobs, but longevity only comes with sharp development skills and some degree of (main) industry respectability.
+All the nepotism and crafty digital marketing hacks in the world might get a script consultant a couple of decent script reading jobs, but true longevity only comes with sharp development skills and some degree of (main) industry respectability.